II. JURISDICTION Flashcards

 2. General vs. Special:

-- General jurisdiction refers to the broad authority of a court to hear a wide range of cases, both civil and criminal, within its territorial jurisdiction.
+- General jurisdiction refers to the BROAD Authority of a court to hear a wide range of cases, both civil and criminal, within its territorial jurisdiction.
 For instance, the Regional Trial Courts (RTCs) in the Philippines have general jurisdiction over civil cases involving substantial amounts of money or complex legal issues.

-- Special jurisdiction, on the other hand, is limited to specific types of cases or subject matters.
+- Special jurisdiction, on the other hand, is limited to SPECIFIC types of cases or subject matters.
 Specialized courts, such as family courts, labor courts, and small claims courts, have jurisdiction over specific types of disputes or issues.
 For example, the National Labor Relations Commission (NLRC) in the Philippines has special jurisdiction over labor disputes and cases involving unfair labor practices.

 3. Exclusive vs. Concurrent:

-- Exclusive jurisdiction means that only one court or tribunal has the authority to hear and decide certain types of cases to the exclusion of all others.
+- Exclusive jurisdiction means that only one court or tribunal has the authority to hear and decide certain types of cases to the EXCLUSION of all others.
 These cases can only be brought in the court with exclusive jurisdiction.
 For example, certain disputes involving maritime or admiralty law fall under the exclusive jurisdiction of the Philippine Admiralty Courts.

-- Concurrent jurisdiction, on the other hand, exists when two or more courts have the authority to hear and decide the same type of case.
+- Concurrent jurisdiction, on the other hand, exists when 2 or more courts have the authority to hear and decide the SAME type of case.
 Litigants can choose which court to bring their case to, and the decision of one court does not preclude the other from hearing the same case.
 An example in the Philippines is the concurrent jurisdiction of both the RTCs and the Metropolitan Trial Courts (MeTCs) over certain civil actions, depending on the amount in controversy.

 How well did you know this?